zephyrproject-rtos/zephyr/doc/platform/frdm_k64f.rst

     a) *Install a Terminal Application*.
     b) *Setup the Connection Use COMx at 8-N-1 with 115200 baud*.

-   The Status light on the mbed Microcontroller flickers when you type in the terminal application.
+   The Status light on the FRDM K64F Microcontroller flickers when you type in the terminal application.

 5. Configure the host to run a progam binary using the online instructions